 Temperatures in my native South India typically range between 70 and 90 degrees Fahrenheit.
 When I first arrived to Lincoln, Nebraska for my grad school, it was a cold December night.
 I was immediately cold stressed and that frigid experience became the motivation behind my want to study cold stress. <Fun emoji> Jokes aside, the changing climate is threatening our ability to produce enough food for the growing population.
 Food security depends on the ability of plant scientists to develop climate-resilient crops that withstand the challenges of the changing climates.
 We don’t have to re-invent the wheel: some crop-wild relatives are naturally adept to stressful environments.
 My motivation is to understand stress adaptation of crop-wild relatives at the genomic and epigenomic levels, and translate stress-resilience into major crops.

 How did your scientific journey begin?

-What is your key takeaway from the meeting?
+What is your key takeaway from the Course?

 What do you like most about your time at CSHL?

-Thank you to Thushara for being this week's featured visitor.
+Thank you to Sunil for being this week's featured visitor.
 To meet other featured scientists - and discover the wide range of science that takes part in a CSHL meeting or course - go here.